Amarasate: Product

-The extract is available commercially as Calocurb, an oral dietary supplement for appetite control, produced by a spin-off company and launched in New Zealand in 2018.
-The capsule has an enteric coating to survive the stomach and allow delivery to the small intestine.
+The extract is available commercially as Calocurb, an oral dietary supplement for appetite management which was launched in New Zealand in 2018.
+The capsule has an enteric coating to pass through the stomach and allow delivery to the small intestine.

-Safety
+Safety Profile

 Amarasate has been well tolerated in human trials, with no serious adverse events reported.
 Mild gastrointestinal symptoms such as bloating or nausea have occasionally been observed, typically resolving without intervention.
-The extract is derived from a food source (hops) traditionally used in brewing and presently marketed as being generally recognized as safe (GRAS) by the FDA for use in dietary supplements but no formal determination has been made.
+The extract is derived from a food source (hops) traditionally used in brewing and is generally recognized as safe (GRAS) by the FDA for use in dietary supplements.